vedph/pythia/docs/example-dump.md

 | 92  | l    | 63  | 68  | Ionios fluctus, postquam illuc Arrius isset,                                                                       | 2378  | 44     |
 | 93  | l    | 69  | 74  | iam non Ionios esse sed Hionios.                                                                                   | 2511  | 32     |

+>Note that structures have no value, but they have a text, used as a human-friendly label and consisting in the first and last portions of its source text, or in the full text when it's short enough.

 ## Horatius

+This file contains two poems (the second one is cut to keep the example short).

 ```xml
 <div type="poem" n="11">